smart-rb/smart_engine/README.md

   - support for `#keys` method;
   - support for `#key?` method;
   - think about some layer of cache object serialization;
+- `SmartCore::Engine::ReadWriteLock`:
+  - an ability to set a maximum count of readers;

 ---